jasonluxie/2-1-mp-rock-paper-scissors/README.md

 ## Notes
 * At the moment, the game only recieves **R, S,** and **P** as inputs and terminates for any other input.
-* The game will stop running if you change tabs, as it relies on prompts, alerts, and confirmation windows to work.
+* The game will terminate if you change tabs, as it relies on prompts, alerts, and confirmation windows to work.

 ## Images of Functionality
 User input is received via prompt box